JoachimSchaeffer/LAVADE/README.md

-# LAVADE: Latent Variable Demonstrator
+# LAVADE: Latent Variable Method Demonstrator
 Version 1.0.0

 This repository contains a MATLAB app to build intuition on latent variable approaches and regression approaches in general.